 Delta 8 THC Summary

-- Chemist Roger Adams published his discovery of Delta 8 by adding hydrogen molecules to THC in 1944
+• Chemist Roger Adams published his discovery of Delta 8 by adding hydrogen molecules to THC in 1944

-- Delta 8 has a reputation for its soothing and relaxing effects.
+• Delta 8 has a reputation for its soothing and relaxing effects.

-- Average THC of 15-25%.
+• Average THC of 15-25%

-- ≤ 1 percent CBD content.
+• ≤ 1 percent CBD content.

 What is Delta 8 THC?

-For those that have experience with marijuana, the effects are reportedly very similar in their euphoric and relaxing sensations.
+For those who have experience with marijuana, the effects are reportedly very similar in their euphoric and relaxing sensations.
 The similarity is due to how closely the cannabinoid in marijuana, Delta 9 THC, resembles Delta 8.
-Both are cannabinoids are processed within the body’s endocannabinoid system, which causes one to feel high.
+Both cannabinoids are processed within the body’s endocannabinoid system, which causes one to feel high.
 Further, the structures at a molecular level are similar in that they both have a double bond in their structures.
 The major chemical difference between these two cannabinoids lies in where this double bond links with its carbon atoms.
-While this may seems insignificant, it does seem to make the euphoric effects of Delta 8 slightly less potent than Delta 9.
+While this may seem insignificant, it does seem to make the euphoric effects of Delta 8 slightly less potent than Delta 9.

 Delta 8 Edibles, Carts, Pens, and Flower